-Definition: The Circular Flow model represents the continuous flow of money among the sectors of the economy.
-The process of exchange results in economic activities like production, consumption, investment and expenditure.
-It plays a significant role at the time of calculating national income.
-The sectors include:
+Definition: The Circular Flow model represents the continuous flow of money among various sectors of the economy.
+The money flow results in economic activities such as production, consumption, investment and expenditure.
+It plays a significant role while calculating the country’s national income.

 - Domestic or Household